Efficient simulation of Grassmann Tensor Product States: The imaginary time evolution algorithm

-Let us start from the simplest case with the assumption the environment can also be approximated by some weight.
-In this case, the imaginary time evolution for GTPS can be reduced to a SVD problem of Grassmann variables.
-The Grassmann version of the matrix $M$ in Eq.(\ref{M}) can be constructed as following:
+Let us start from the simplest case with the assumption that the environment can also be approximately represented by some weights.
+In this case, the imaginary time evolution for GTPS can be reduced to an SVD problem of Grassmann variables.
+The Grassmann version of the matrix $M$ in Eq.(\ref{M}) can be constructed as followings(see Fig. \ref{fevolution}):